AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-58383-duplicate-credit-memos-from-simultaneous-refund-requests-via-rest-api.md

 1. Configure the [!DNL PayPal] IPN (Instant Payment Notification) on the [!DNL PayPal] Sandbox website.
 1. Issue refund on the [!DNL PayPal] Sandbox website.
 1. Emulate an IPN message from [!DNL PayPal]  using developer tools.
 IPN must create a credit memo.
-1. Create a second credit memo using an API call.
+1. Create a second credit memo using an [!DNL API] call.

 <u>Expected results</u>: